September 11, 2009: Microsoft CEO Steve Ballmer reportedly snatches an iPhone from a Microsoft employee during a meeting and pretends to destroy it.

 Steve Ballmer iPhone incident

 The CEO responded by grabbing the Apple device while the audience booed.
 Then he put it on the ground and pretended to stomp on it before walking away.
-The scene was staged on the big screen, so even folks in the upper deck could see what was going on.
+The scene was broadcast on the arena’s big screen, so even folks in the upper deck could see what was going on.
 Ballmer returned to the theme later on during his presentation, teasing the person who owned the device.

 Apple goes up, Microsoft goes down